 Madagascar Dragon Tree is one of the exotic plants with various purposes, mostly decoration, for spacious indoor spaces.
 Just like Areca Palm, it is native to Madagascar along with some countries with similar climate conditions.
 Other names for this plant are ‘dragon plant’ and ‘dragon tree’.
 Its scientific name is Dracaena Marginata.
-Meanwhile, because of its exclusive and aesthetic look, the price of Madagascar Dragon Tree is relatively expensive in the market.
+Meanwhile, because of its exclusive and aesthetic look, the price of this is relatively expensive in the market.

 images via: Life Succs

 Madagascar Dragon Tree is a perennial plant with green and variegated foliage that is long and pointy, have a few stems with special tissue looking upwards.
 Like Chinese Evergreen, this houseplant is an evergreen plant either.
 Besides, in spring, it blooms tiny white under outdoor conditions.
 On the other hand, it rarely blooms under indoor conditions.
-When it comes to the dimension of the Madagascar Dragon Tree, its height is in-between 15-20 ft (4,5-6 m) in general.
+When it comes to the dimension of this plant, its height is in-between 15-20 ft (4,5-6 m) in general.
 Also, its width shows differentiation between 3-10 ft (1-3 m).
 In terms of its lifespan, it isn’t known exactly how many years to live.
 Still, the proper care could prolong its lifespan up to decades, perhaps centuries.
 Just like Coral Bead Plant, this type of plant poses danger to pets(dogs & cats) in case of ingestion.

 images via: Nina

 How to Care For Madagascar Dragon Tree

 Sunlight: Madagascar Dragon Tree is susceptible to direct sunlight.
 The ideal spot for such houseplants is partially shady places.
 Provided the well-angled diffused sunlight, it grows without trouble.